kylekgordon/5443-2D-Gordon/Assignments/P02/README.md

 |   2   | assets  | Folder that holds assets used and images         |

 ### Instructions
+#### Player Right:
 - Left and Right arrow keys will be used to move closer or further away to target.
 - Up and Down arrow keys aim the bazooka.
+- Right shift to fire

+#### Player Left:
+- A and D keys will be used to move closer or further away to target.
+- W and S arrow keys aim the bazooka.
+- F key to fire

 +------------+
 | name1 age1 |